jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews5.md

 The Greek word means “habit, practice.”
 The meaning is, that by long use and habit they had arrived to that state in which they could appreciate the more elevated doctrines of Christianity.
 The reference in the use of this word is not to those who “eat food” - meaning that by long use they are able to distinguish good from bad - but it is to experienced Christians, who by long experience are able to distinguish what is useful in pretended religious instruction from what is injurious.
 It refers to the delicate taste which an experienced Christian has in regard to those doctrines which impart most light and consolation.
 Experience will thus enable one to discern what is suited to the soul of man; what elevates and purifies the affections, and what tends to draw the heart near to God.
 #barnes

+The ability to differentiate critically between good and bad, i.e., between truth and falsehood, was important to Greco-Roman writers in general, although the specific application to moral sensibilities is more often Jewish ([2 Sam 14:17](2Samuel14#v.17); [1 Kings 3:9](1Kings3#v.9); [Ezek 44:23](Ezekiel44#v.23)).
+The writer borrows the language of Greek ethics, which would impress his \*Diaspora Jewish readers, and uses it to call them to study the Bible more thoroughly.
+#craigkeener